akka/akka-samples/akka-sample-sharding-scala/README.md

 * high/low
 * topK (e.g. the top N highest temperatures)

-Examples will be added soon.
 Thus far, only temperature data is received, sharded and processed.
 Other types can easily be added.

 ### Receiving edge device data by data type

 A [WeatherServer](killrweather/src/main/scala/sample/killrweather/WeatherServer.scala) is started with HTTP [WeatherRoutes](killrweather/src/main/scala/sample/killrweather/WeatherRoutes.scala) to receive and unmarshall data from remote devices by data type, by station ID, device ID and data type.
-The data types are sharded using [Akka Cluster Sharding](http://doc.akka.io/docs/akka/current/scala/cluster-sharding.html).
+The data types are sharded using [Akka Cluster Sharding](http://doc.akka.io/docs/akka/current/scala/typed/cluster-sharding.html
+).

 ### Configuration